datopian/ckan-cloud-docker/start-harvester.md

 ### Running the full docker envirnoment

-Go back to the _ckan-clod-docker_ folder (this repo).

-Run and follow all steps:
+In this repo folder run and follow all steps:

 ```
 ./create_secrets.py
 ```